-The P0335 code indicates a circuit malfunction in the bank 1 crankshaft position sensor.
-This is one of the more important sensors in many engines.
-It can influence the timing of your spark plug firing, and if this gets off it can lead to misfires.
+The P0335 code indicates a circuit malfunction in the bank 1 crankshaft position sensor, one of the more critical sensors in many engines.
+It can influence the timing of your spark plug firing, and if this gets off, it can lead to misfires.

-Fixing the P0335 trouble code is important, and you want to do it in a timely manner.
+Fixing the P0335 trouble code is important, and you want to do it promptly.
 Read on below to learn how to diagnose and repair this potentially serious trouble code.

 Table of Contents